derrynj/privategooglecalendars/readme.txt

 == Changelog ==

+= 20211030 =
+* Renamed enqueue name for FullCalendar to prevent clashes with other themes or plugins that are loading different versions of fullcalendar.

 = 20201204 =
 * Conditionally load defines to prevent logs.
 * Always show the "Remove plugin data" option, to prevent a lockin where you have no valid token anymore, but you can't delete your plugin data.